cointop-sh/cointop/README.md

   - A: The default configuration file is located under `~/.config/cointop/config.toml`

-      Note: Previous version of cointop used `~/.cointop/config` or `~/.cointop/config.toml` as the default config filepath.
+      Note: Previous versions of cointop used `~/.cointop/config` or `~/.cointop/config.toml` as the default config filepath.
 Cointop will use those config filepaths respectively if they exist.

 - Q: What format is the configuration file in?